HurricaneLabs/TA-checkpoint-cef/README.md

 - There is not a gap in logging that occurs during a logrotate on the management server (this commonly resulted in missing logs occurring daily at midnight).

 #### Release notes

+Version 1.0.2 is the third release.
+It adds additional values to the checkpoint_cef_actions.csv lookup in support of CIM compliance.

 Version 1.0.1 is the second release.
 It adds support for audit logging and contains minor edits to version 1.0.0.